-Virginia motorists are entitled to compensation after an automobile wreck caused by another.
-This includes all property damage to their cars.
+Virginia motorists are entitled to compensation after an automobile wreck caused by another, including all property damage to their vehicles.

 River Run Law has extensive knowledge of accident claims in Virginia.
 We can review your case and ensure that nothing is overlooked.

-To get started, please contact the Richmond personal injury lawyers at River Run Law online or call (804) 531-6595.
+To get started, please contact the Richmond personal injury attorneys at River Run Law.

 What Is Diminished Value Compensation in Virginia?